The Indigenous Women of Mujeres Amazónicas Put Their Bodies on the Line to Protect the Land

 Mujeres Amazónicas is composed of women from six Indigenous nations of the Ecuadorian Amazon, the Kichwa, Shuar, Achua, Shiwiar, Sapara, and Waorani.
 Many of them have faced personal battles with the oil industry.
 Gualinga’s work with the Sarayaku community, for instance, started in 2002.
 At the time, she left her job at the Ministry of Tourism to join the Sarayaku people in their fight against the Compania General de Combustibles (CGC), an Argentine oil company that planned to drill on their sacred land.
 The group brought their case to the Inter-American Court on Human Rights, alleging the Ecuadorian government had granted CGC oil concessions without obtaining their consent as prescribed by law.
 A decade later, the international court sided with the Sarayaku, condemning the Ecuadorian government for violating their rights and setting a precedent for proper consultation procedure in the Andean country.
 Gualinga, 52, rose to international fame as a leader of her people and of a victorious campaign to stop oil extraction on Sarayaku land.

 “What has curbed [the extractivist industry]?”
 Mazabanda ponders.
-“In cases where these struggles have been successful, it’s been the result of Indigenous organizations resisting and demanding their rights.”
+“In cases where these struggles have been successful, it’s been the result of Indigenous organisations resisting and demanding their rights.”

 Indigenous communities have historically stood in the way of oil exploration in their territories and the environmental devastation it causes.
 Research indicates that the presence of the oil industry in the Amazon, combined with poor environmental protection policies, threatens the rich diversity of species and ecosystems located in the jungles.
 It paves a pathway for deforestation and results in frequent pipeline spills.
 A recent investigation by a local publication shows at least 93 spills were recorded in 2020 alone.